VridhiJ/vridhi.github.io/content/jobs/UPenn/index.md

 range: 'July 2025 - Present'
 ---

-- Supported course instructors in preparing instructional materials and setting up classroom and lab environments
+- Supported instruction and lab development for robotics systems using Arduino ESP32-C3 and embedded C++

-- Provided in-class and lab assistance to enhance student engagement and learning outcomes
+- Assisted students in integrating hardware components with software logic, focusing on sensor data processing and control algorithms

-- Organized and led additional study and lab sessions to reinforce core concepts
+- Guided implementation of real-time robotics tasks involving motor control, serial communication, and microcontroller programming

-- Ensured adherence to classroom and laboratory protocols, promoting a safe and focused learning atmosphere
+- Led supplementary sessions to explain core robotics and ML-adjacent concepts such as PID control, sensor fusion, and data flow

-- Evaluated and graded assignments with attention to fairness and academic standards
+- Evaluated assignments with attention to embedded system constraints, execution efficiency, and functional accuracy